torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 that address  (or  network number for phase 1 networks), and the status of the interface.

-/proc/net/atalk_route lists  each  known  network  route.
+/proc/net/atalk_route lists  each  kanalwn  network  route.
 It lists the target (network) that the route leads to, the router (may be directly connected), the route flags, and the device the route is using.